 Dosage is 0.5 ml/50 kg bodyweight, equivalent to 1.0 mg moxidectin/kg bodyweight, given by a single subcutaneous injection in the ear using an 18 gauge, 25 - 40 mm hypodermic needle.
-The 50 ml vial stoppers must not be broached more than 20 times.
+The 50ml vial stoppers must not be broached more than 20 times.
 Use automatic syringe equipment for the 200 ml vial.
-Shake well before use.
+To ensure administration of a correct dosage, bodyweight should be determined as accurately as possible: accuracy of the dosage should be checked.